Plank in Bryce Canyon. Plank is one way to strengthen your glute medius and prevent a sexy hip sway!

 The Gluteus Medius is responsible for keeping the pelvis neutral when walking and standing so that the neither hip hikes up when we take a step and have one foot off the ground.
 When you sway your hips, one hip is hiking slightly each time.
 Instead of moving your bones and joints in a neutral position with every step you take you are placing an awkward torque on the knee and hip.

 Try this exercises to see how healthy, happy and strong your gluteus medius muscle is.

 Balance on one leg for 30-seconds.
 Can you keep your balance and your hips level?
 Try the other leg.
 Does one side feel easier?
-Look to this picture for guidance.
-You should be shooting for the first image, not the second.
+Lookin a mirror to see if your hips look level or if the hip of the lifted leg drops.
 Start by trying to maintaining a level pelvis while standing.
 Then try to think about it on your next walk.

 Here’s one great way to get a stronger glute medius:

 Want more Personal Euphoria?